nicknevin/openshift-fusion-access-operator/README.md

 #### Webhook Certificate Errors

-If you see webhook certificate errors:
+If you see webhook certificate errors during local development:
-- Set `ENABLE_WEBHOOKS=false` for local development
+- Set `ENABLE_WEBHOOKS=false` for local development (recommended)
 - Or ensure certificates exist at `/tmp/k8s-webhook-server/serving-certs/`

 #### CRDs Not Found